Raymundus Jordanus

 Raymundus Jordanus (fl. c.
-1381), best known by his Latin nom de plume Idiota ('the Idiot'), though this identification is disputed by some, was a medieval, learned and pious writer whose identity remained unknown for some centuries.
+1381), best known by his Latin pseudonym Idiota ('the Idiot'), though this identification is disputed by some, was a medieval Catholic writer whose identity remained unknown for some centuries.

 Biography and identity

-The pseudonym 'idiot' need not be understood in the ordinary sense as now used.
+The pseudonym "idiot" need not be understood in the ordinary sense as now used.
 According to the original Greek, idiota means private (also as a soldier), simple, or peculiar, and it is probable that the writer in question employed it in this sense to signify that he was a person of no consequence.